Dong Zhao, LEED®AP

 School of Planning, Design and Construction

-Assistant Professor, Construction Management; Adjunct Assistant Professor, Department of Civil and Environmental Engineering
+Associate Professor, Construction Management; Adjunct Associate Professor, Department of Civil and Environmental Engineering

 552 W. Circle Drive, Room 201K

 East Lansing, MI 48824